KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Galaxy-galaxy lensing formalism

-where we have used $m_{i} = g_{\mathrm{t}, i} (M_{\mathrm{h}}, R_{i}, z)$ (see Eq. \ref{eq:red_shear}) as the model prediction given halo mass $M_{\mathrm{h}}$, radial bin $R_{i}$ and redshift of the lens $z$, and the $d_{i} = g_{\mathrm{t}, i}^{\mathrm{obs}}$ as the tangentially averaged reduced shear of a sample of lenses measured from observations.
+where we have used $m_{i} = g_{\mathrm{t}, i} (M_{\mathrm{h}}, R_{i}, z)$ (see Eq. \ref{eq:red_shear}) as the model prediction given halo mass $M_{\mathrm{h}}$, radial bin $R_{i}$, and redshift of the lens $z$, and $d_{i} = g_{\mathrm{t}, i}^{\mathrm{obs}}$ as the tangentially averaged reduced shear of a sample of lenses measured from observations.
 The halo mass $M_{\mathrm{h}}$ and stellar mass $M_{\star}$ are connected through Eq. \ref{eq:smhm}, and the concentration $c$ is defined in Eq. \ref{eq:con_duffy}.
 Here we have also used the uncertainty of our measurement, given by the $\sigma_{g_{\mathrm{t}}, i}$ calculated from the intrinsic shape noise of sources in each radial bin.
 The product runs over all radial annuli $i$.
-Moreover we only account for the diagonal terms of the covariance matrix and only include the error due to the shape noise, i.e.
+Moreover we only account for the diagonal terms of the covariance matrix and only include the error due to the shape noise, that is to say

 This is done to reduce the computational complexity of the problem, and it is justified due to the covariance matrix being shape noise dominated.
-The above describes the one-dimensional method; the two-dimensional method differs only in the following significant way:
+The above equation describes the one-dimensional method; the two-dimensional method differs only in the following significant way:

-where $g_{i} (M_{\mathrm{h}}, x_{i}, z)$ are the model reduced shears evaluated at each source position $x_{i}$, $\epsilon_{i}^{\mathrm{obs}}$ the observed elipticities of real galaxies and $\sigma_{g_{\mathrm{t}}, i}$ is the intrinsic shape noise of our galaxy sample per component, calculated from the \emph{lens}fit weights following the description by \citet{Heymans2012} and it is the annuli averaged $\sigma_{\epsilon, i}$.
+where $g_{i} (M_{\mathrm{h}}, x_{i}, z)$ are the model reduced shears evaluated at each source position $x_{i}$, $\epsilon_{i}^{\mathrm{obs}}$ is the observed elipticities of real galaxies, and $\sigma_{\epsilon, i}$ is the intrinsic shape noise of our galaxy sample per component, calculated from the \emph{lens}fit weights following the description by \citet{Heymans2012}.
 The same \emph{lens}fit weights are used to weight $\epsilon_{i}^{\mathrm{obs}}$ as well \citep{Heymans2012}.
-In practice, the two-dimensional fit to the ellipticities is carried out for each cartesian component of ellipticity $\epsilon_{1}$ and $\epsilon_{2}$ with respect to the equatorial coordinate system.
-Here the product runs over all the individual source galaxies $i$.
+In practice, the two-dimensional fit to the ellipticities is carried out for each Cartesian component of ellipticity $\epsilon_{1}$ and $\epsilon_{2}$ with respect to the equatorial coordinate system.
+Here the product runs over all of the individual source galaxies $i$.